anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 -	**Quota**: upper limit on specific types of resources, usually used to prevent excessive resource consumption in the VIM by a given consumer (tenant).
 -	**Resource pool**: logical grouping of NFVI hardware and software resources.
 A resource pool can be based on a certain resource type (for example, compute, storage, network) or a combination of resource types.
 An NFVi resource can be part of none, one or more resource pools.
 -	**Workload**: Workload refers to software running on top of NFVI resources such as VMs or containers.
+- **Data Plane Workloads**: are related to packet handling in an end-to-end communication between applications.
+These tasks are expected to be very intensive in I/O operations and memory read/write operations.
+- **Control Plane Workloads**: are the task related to any other communication between NFs that is not directly related to the end-to-end data communication between applications.
+This category includes session management,routing or authentication.
+- **Storage Workloads**: are all tasks related to disk storage, from the non-intensive logging of a router, to more intensive read/write operations.
+- **NFVI Hardware Profile**: defines the behaviour, capabilities and metrics provided by an NFVI Hardware Layer.
+- **NFVI Hardware Configuration**: is a set of settings (Key:Value) that are applied to NFVI HW layers on behalf of their corresponding NFVI HW Profile.
+- **NFVI Software Profile**: defines the behaviour, capabilities and metrics provided by an NFVI Software Layer
+- **NFVI Software Configuration**: a set of settings (Key:Value) that are applied to NFVI SW layers on behalf of their corresponding NFVI SW Profile.

 <a name="1.4"></a>